pnwairfire/bluesky/README.md

 ## Docker

-Two Dockerfiles are included in this repo - one for running bluesky out of the box, and the other for use as a base environment for development.
+A Dockerfile is included in this repo.
+It can be used to run bluesky out of the box or as a base environment for development.

 ### Install Docker